sparkfabrik/company-playbook/content/organization/accountabilities.md

 Project-related accountabilities are described in terms of their ownership, practical tasks and expected observable outputs.

-The accent is on practices because these roles are ofter taken up by developers, engineers, designers and in general by colleagues with a technical expertise.
+The accent is on practices because these roles are often taken up by developers, engineers, designers and in general by colleagues with a technical expertise.
 Also, this model does not conflict with the shared and seniority-related accountabilites listed above.

 Different models are available based on the delivery area.